The start of our Ireland road trip going to Inch

-And because I love little quaint towns, and collectable / thrift / op / charity stores, we were stopping before we knew it.
+And because I love little quaint towns, and collectible / thrift/op/ charity stores, we were stopping before we knew it.

-Opposite was a fruit stand, and we stocked up on probably the most expensive bananas I have ver purchased, but then bananas in the middle of Ireland in winter, really isn’t a local thing 🙂
+Opposite, there was a fruit stand, and we stocked up on probably the most expensive bananas I have ever purchased, but then bananas in the middle of Ireland in winter, really isn’t a local thing 🙂

 In keeping with our exploring, we seemed to be in and out of the car all day.